wcarmon/docs/bash/merge_directories.md

 # Overview
-1. Examples for merging directories
+1. Examples for safely merging directories

 # via RSync

+## Safe: Dry-run to verify it meets your requirements
 ```bash
 SRC="..." # End with trailing slash
 DEST="..." # End with trailing slash